 Article IV: Leadership

-It is the duty of the Vision and Planning Team members to demonstrate support for the Purpose of TCF (see Article I) and set the direction of the fellowship in accordance with the Mission of TCF.
-The Vision and Planning Team members of TCF are the official “voice” of the Fellowship, and only the Vision and Planning Team members can enter into binding agreements with Tufts, members of the Tufts community, or outside parties.
-At the discretion of the Vision and Planning Team members, TCF may create subcommittees responsible for various aspects of fellowship life, including small group Bible studies, outreach, and worship.
-Additionally, the Vision and Planning Team members shall select one of the members of TCF to act as the fellowship’s Treasurer.
-The Treasurer shall work with the Senate and Treasury Office to keep track of all funds used by TCF during the year, and to establish a budget for the following year.
+It is the duty of the Vision and Planning Team members to demonstrate support for the Purpose of ICF (see Article I) and set the direction of the fellowship in accordance with the Mission of ICF.
+The VPT members of ICF are the official “voice” of the fellowship, and only the VPT members can enter into binding agreements with Tufts, members of the Tufts community, or outside parties.
+At the discretion of the VPT, may create subcommittees responsible for various aspects of fellowship life, including small group Bible studies, outreach, and worship.
+Additionally, the VPT shall select one of the members of ICF to act as the fellowship’s Treasurer.
+The Treasurer shall work to keep track of all funds used by ICF during the year and to establish a budget for the following year.

-Once the SC and VPT are nominated, they will both read over leadership applications and conduct interviews of applicants in pairs (one VPT with one SC member, if possible).
-The VPT and SC will then convene to discuss applicants and come up with a proposal for the next year’s VPT.
+Once the SC has been nominated, the VPT and SC shall both read over leadership applications and conduct interviews of applicants in pairs (one VPT with one SC member, if possible).
+The VPT and SC will then convene to discuss applicants and draft a proposal for the next year’s VPT.
 The next year’s Vision and Planning Team proposal will be put to a vote.
-Two thirds of the current VPT and two thirds of the SC must agree for the proposed team to move forward.
-Following the initial selection of new Vision and Planning Team by the current Vision and Planning Team and the Selection Committee, the new Vision and Planning Team shall be placed before the TCF membership for a ratification vote.
-At least fifty percent of the TCF membership must vote to ratify the proposed slate of the Vision and Planning Team.
-If not, then the selection process will be repeated until a majority of the membership ratifies the proposed Vision and Planning Team.
+A majority of the current VPT and a majority of the SC must agree for the proposed team to move forward.
+Following this initial selection, the newly proposed VPT shall be placed before the ICF membership for a ratification vote.
+A majority of the ICF membership must vote to ratify the proposed VPT.
+If a simple majority is not satisfied, then the initial selection process will be repeated until a majority of the membership ratifies the newly proposed VPT.

-Once the next year’s Vision and Planning Team has been selected, the new Vision and Planning Team shall meet and determine whether subcommittees will be required for the following academic year.
-If the new Vision and Planning Team decides that subcommittees will be required, then the new Vision and Planning Team, in consultation with the outgoing Vision and Planning Team, TCF’s affiliate chaplains, and TCF’s membership, shall select subcommittee members.
-Prospective subcommittee members may be recommended by TCF members, by the affiliate chaplains, or by the current Vision and Planning Team.
-While all members of the chapter and the affiliate chaplains may provide counsel and advice during the subcommittee selection process, final decisions shall be made by two-thirds agreement of the new Vision and Planning Team.
+Once the next year’s Vision and Planning Team has been selected, the new VPT shall meet and determine whether subcommittees will be required for the following academic year.
+If the new VPT decides that subcommittees will be required, then the new VPT, in consultation with the outgoing VPT, ICF’s affiliate chaplains, and ICF’s membership, shall select subcommittee members.
+Prospective subcommittee members may be recommended by ICF members, by the affiliate chaplains, or by the current VPT.
+While all members of the chapter and the affiliate chaplains may provide counsel and advice during the subcommittee selection process, final decisions shall be made by two-thirds agreement of the new VPT.
 No student may serve as a subcommittee member without receiving the endorsement of at least two-thirds of the new VPT.

-Leaders (whether Vision and Planning Team members, the Treasurer, or subcommittee members) may be impeached upon at least two-thirds agreement of the Vision and Planning Team.
-Any member of TCF may make a complaint against any member of the TCF leadership team.
+Leaders (whether Vision and Planning Team members, the Treasurer, or subcommittee members) may be impeached upon at least two-thirds agreement of the VPT.
+Any member of ICF may make a complaint against any member of the ICF leadership team.
 Following the complaint, the Vision and Planning Team shall meet (with affiliate chaplains present for advice and counsel) with both the complaining individual and the accused.
 No leader may be impeached without first receiving a full and fair hearing from the Vision and Planning Team.
 In the event that a complaint is made against a Vision and Planning Team member, then that Leader may only be impeached by at least two-thirds agreement of the remaining Vision and Planning Team members.

-Article VI: Amendments
+Article V: Amendments